wmwassmann/react-employee-directory-20/hw-employee-20/README.md

     I figured why not go deeper into setting this up to have more routing capability, just in case?
 - Push 6, Bootstrap is now functional, I have the ability to make components talk to each other.
 - Push 7, I can't believe this is working the way I want it to.
 It's a massive confidence booster especially after just...yeah.
 Pulling from my db.json, now just to make it look nice and have a proper filtration system and I think I'm probably good to submit!
 Still to come, the ability to add and subtract employees.
+- Push 8, Solved a massive yet stupid issue with my routing.
+Made the Searchbar change sizes when I would input a value.
+That was fun.